cacheflowe/haxademic/guides/windows-wsl-notes.md

 #### Enable SSL for local development

 Some web development that requires hardware access (real-time camera, accelerometer) require a web server that has SSL enabled.
-Adapted from [this guide](https://creativelogic.biz/blog/https-ssl-local-dev-with-windows), here are the steps to create an SSL certificate and allow your machine and others to make https requests to your Ubuntu Apache server.
+I've adapted the setup from [this guide](https://creativelogic.biz/blog/https-ssl-local-dev-with-windows), but their setup seems to be running Apache on Windows, not on Ubuntu.
+So, here are the steps to create an SSL certificate and allow your machine and others to make https requests to your Ubuntu Apache server.
 Be sure to enter a real passphrase when prompted, and write it down:

 * Create a `certs` directory somewhere safe on your Windows drive.
 You won't want to move this.
 * Run the following commands from the WSL command line in your `certs` directory.
 In this example, we'll use `/mnt/d/workspace/certs`